juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_4.md

 classified according to title, subject, and author, can help you determine which journals you want to locate.
 There are periodical indexes in all fields.

-You can also use a director research engine.
+You can also use a directory research engine.
 Many directory categories include a subcategory called journals or periodicals listing online and printed sources.
-Once you have created a bibliography of printed articles you want to study, you have to study them.
-Check your libraries online catalog, which includes all the journals your library receives.
+Check your library's online catalog, which includes all the journals your library receives.
 If the library does not have an article you want, you can use this technique for searching it.
-Document delivery service, which is a free database of 8 million articles and 12,000 periodicals.

 **4. Newspaper indexes**

 Many major newspapers around the world are indexed by subject.
 The two most important indexed newspapers are *The New York Times*, perhaps the most reputable newspaper for national and international news, and *The Christian Science Monitor*, another highly regarded general newspaper.
-Many newspapers available on the web can be searched electronically ... keep in mind that the print version and the electronic version of the newspaper can vary greatly.
+Keep in mind that the print version and the electronic version of the newspaper can vary greatly.
 If you wish to quote from an article in a newspaper, the print version is the preferred option.

 **5. User generated content from the internet**